jonathanpberger/mce-test/deck.md

 ---

-In this talk we'll explore testing possibilities for
+In this talk we'll explore

+## possible testing-based solutions

+for

 - Visual design,
 - User Experience design, and